Balsamic-Glazed Beef Skewers Recipe

 - 2. Alternately thread beef and tomatoes on four metal or soaked wooden skewers.
-Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
+Lightly grease grill rack.

 - 3. Grill skewers, covered, over medium heat or broil 4 in. from heat 6-9 minutes or until beef reaches desired doneness, turning occasionally and basting frequently with reserved vinaigrette mixture during the last 3 minutes.
 Yield: 4 servings.

 1 skewer: 194 calories, 7g fat (2g saturated fat), 46mg cholesterol, 288mg sodium, 7g carbohydrate (5g sugars, 1g fiber), 25g protein.
 Diabetic Exchanges: 3 lean meat, 1-1/2 fat, 1/2 starch.

 "These were very tasty.
 Beef was very tender but I do agree that the Bbq flavor is the dominant one.
 I marinated the meat in the sauce for 2 hours before grilling.
 Will definitely make again."

 "These were good; we served them over rice and added chopped green onion."